• Skip to primary navigation

 • Vegetable Tofu Lo Mein

 Searching for more ricotta recipes?
-Try this Baked Ricotta (one of my fave, easy appetizers), this show stopping Roasted Vegetable Tart (great for holidays and special occasions), or these mouthwatering Four Cheese Calzones next!
+Try this Baked Ricotta Dip (one of my fave, easy appetizers), yummy White Pizza, show stopping Roasted Vegetable Tart, or these mouthwatering Four Cheese Calzones next!

-The finished dish in white bowls on a marble counter with forks and yellow napkins.
+Two bowls of Ricotta Pasta with Broccoli on a white marble counter with forks and yellow napkins.

 Print Recipe SaveSaved!